kopal960/Realtime_Chat-and-weather-checker-app/README.md

 - This feature uses an API to fetch the weather information of the location required.
 - Users can chat with all the users of the application and also chat individually with any user they want.
 - The chat application has a feature to show the users online and the user who is typing currently.

+## Folder Structure:
+- App.js : main file and entry point of the application
+- Routes :
+  - Chats : it includes route to render the view for chats
+  - Findfriends : It includes routes to view all other users, profile of other users.
+  - Users : It includes routes to render login and registration forms.
+- Views:
+  - Findfriends
+    - Show.ejs: renders the profile of requested user
+    - Index.ejs : renders the list of users
+  - Layouts/boilerplate.js: it contains boilerplate for the views.
+  - Partials
+    - Navbar.ejs
+    - Flash.ejs
+    - Footer.ejs
+  - Users
+    - Login.ejs
+    - Register.ejs
+    - Profile.ejs
+  - Chats.ejs : this is for rendering the chat view so that users can select users and chat with them.
+  - Landing.ejs : landing page of the application
+- Public (static files)
+  - js
+    - Script.js : client side javascript for chats
+    - App.js : client side javascript for profile.ejs
+    - Register.js : to register the location of a user
+    - Friends.js : client side javascript for displaying profile of other users.
+  - css
+    - Index.css : css for chats.ejs
+    - Style.css : css for profile.ejs
+  - Images (images for weather display and includes the app logo)
+  - Javascripts
+    - validateForms : to validate login and register forms.
+- Seeds/index.ejs : to reset the database.
+- Middleware.ejs: checks whether user is authenticated
+- Package.json : it contains all the dependencies of the project
+- Package-lock.json: It is made automatically when the “npm install” command is run.